 In your text, read pages 108–113, which cover covariance and correlation, and chapter 8, which covers regression.

-Format your homework in the standard way, regarding parts to the problem set, answering questions (following the length constraints as before), and saving plots as pdf files.
+Format your homework in the standard way, regarding formatting, answering questions (same length constraints as before), and saving plots as PDF files.

 Download and import the data set nashvilleCarbonates.csv, naming the data frame nashville.